petrarch1603/PeelOrange/README.md

 ![Peel Orange](/img/PeelOrange-Banner01.png)

 Peel Orange is a plugin that visualizes scale distortion on a map.
 The difficulties and trade-offs of making flat maps from a sphere is a famous and intractable problem in cartography.

+# Installation
+Peel Orange is available through the [QGIS Python Plugins Repository](https://plugins.qgis.org/plugins/).
+Start QGIS3, go to the Plugins menu → Manage and Install Plugins, then search for `Peel Orange Scale Distortion Visualizer`

+### Manual Installation
+* Clone or download the Peel Orange GitHub repository
+* Copy `PeelOrange-main` to `python/plugins/` in the current active profile, the location of which can be found from within QGIS3 by going to 'Settings &rarr; User Profiles &rarr; Open Active Profile Folder' (\*)
+* Enable the plugin in QGIS3 by going to 'Plugins &rarr; Manage and Install Plugins...' and find Peel Orange (may require restarting QGIS3)

 # Introducing Peel Orange